Advocating For Victims Of Silica Dust Exposure

 The chemical compound silicon dioxide, also known as silica, occurs in nature in several forms, including quartz and opal.
 Silica is the most common constituent in sand, usually in the form of quartz.
-Silica is used in a variety of applications including glass, clay-based ceramics, firebrick and cements (i.e., “Portland Cement”).
+Silica is used in a variety of applications, including glass, clay-based ceramics, firebrick and types of cement (e.g., Portland Cement).

 Inhaling silica dust can lead to silicosis or lung cancer.
 Silica is also associated with the development of lupus and rheumatoid arthritis.
-Silicosis (lung-scarring caused by silica inhalation) is one of the oldest known occupational lung diseases or “pneumoconioses.”
-It is incurable and leads to shortness of breath and other respiratory problems which can lead to death.
+Silicosis (lung scarring caused by silica inhalation) is one of the oldest known occupational lung diseases, or pneumoconioses.
+It is incurable and leads to shortness of breath and other respiratory problems, which can lead to death.

 Traditionally, those occupations involved in foundry work, glass-making, brick-making, brick-laying and sandblasting are at risk of silica disease.
 If you or a loved one was exposed to silica dust while working in construction, manufacturing, or another related industry, you may be entitled to compensation for your workplace injuries.

 Connect With Us Today To Get The Help You Need